gildesmarais/jekyll-loading-lazy/README.md

 This plugin adds `loading="lazy"` attribute to all `img` and `iframe` tags unless a `loading` attribute is already present.

-This causes images and iframes to be load lazily without any JavaScript.
+This causes images and iframes to load lazily without any JavaScript.
 [Browser support](https://caniuse.com/#feat=loading-lazy-attr) is growing.
-If a browser does not support the `loading` attribute, it will directly (blockingly) load the resource.
+If a browser does not support the `loading` attribute, it will directly (read: _blockingly_) load the resource.

 ## Installation